hyperledger/indy-hipe/README.md

     e.g. on mailing lists and slack.
 This way all stakeholders have a chance to lodge any final objections before a decision is reached.
-  - In most cases, the FCP period is quiet, and the HIIP is either merged or closed.
-However, sometimes substantial new arguments or ideas are raised, the FCP is canceled, and the HIIP goes back into development mode.
+  - In most cases, the FCP period is quiet, and the HIPE is either merged or closed.
+However, sometimes substantial new arguments or ideas are raised, the FCP is canceled, and the HIPE goes back into development mode.

-## The HIIP lifecycle
+## The HIPE lifecycle
-[The HIIP lifecycle]: #the-hiip-lifecycle
+[The HIPE lifecycle]: #the-indy-hipe-lifecycle

-Once a HIIP becomes "active" then authors may implement it and submit the feature as a pull request to the Indy repo.
+Once a HIPE becomes "active" then authors may implement it and submit the feature as a pull request to the Indy repo.
 Being "active" is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that in principle all the major stakeholders have agreed to the feature and are amenable to merging it.

-Furthermore, the fact that a given HIIP has been accepted and is "active" implies nothing about what priority is assigned to its implementation, nor does it imply anything about whether a Indy developer has been assigned the task of implementing the feature.
-While it is not *necessary* that the author of the HIIP also write the implementation, it is by far the most effective way to see a HIIP through to completion: authors should not expect that other project developers will take on responsibility for implementing their accepted feature.
+Furthermore, the fact that a given HIPE has been accepted and is "active" implies nothing about what priority is assigned to its implementation, nor does it imply anything about whether a Indy developer has been assigned the task of implementing the feature.
+While it is not *necessary* that the author of the HIPE also write the implementation, it is by far the most effective way to see a HIPE through to completion: authors should not expect that other project developers will take on responsibility for implementing their accepted feature.

-Modifications to "active" HIIPs can be done in follow-up pull requests.
-We strive to write each HIIP in a manner that it will reflect the final design of the feature; but the nature of the process means that we cannot expect every merged HIIP to actually reflect what the end result will be at the time of the next major release.
+Modifications to "active" HIPEs can be done in follow-up pull requests.
+We strive to write each HIPE in a manner that it will reflect the final design of the feature; but the nature of the process means that we cannot expect every merged HIPE to actually reflect what the end result will be at the time of the next major release.

-In general, once accepted, HIIPs should not be substantially changed.
+In general, once accepted, HIPEs should not be substantially changed.
 Only very minor changes should be submitted as amendments.
-More substantial changes should be new HIIPs, with a note added to the original HIIP.
+More substantial changes should be new HIPEs, with a note added to the original HIPE.
 Exactly what counts as a "very minor change" is up to the maintainers to decide.

-## Reviewing HIIPs
+## Reviewing HIPEs
-[Reviewing HIIPs]: #reviewing-hiips
+[Reviewing HIPEs]: #reviewing-indy-hipes

-While the HIIP pull request is up, the maintainers may schedule meetings with the author and/or relevant stakeholders to discuss the issues in greater detail, and in some cases the topic may be discussed at a sub-team meeting.
-In either case a summary from the meeting will be posted back to the HIIP pull request.
+While the HIPE pull request is up, the maintainers may schedule meetings with the author and/or relevant stakeholders to discuss the issues in greater detail, and in some cases the topic may be discussed at a sub-team meeting.
+In either case a summary from the meeting will be posted back to the HIPE pull request.

-Maintainers make final decisions about HIIPs after the benefits and drawbacks are well understood.
+Maintainers make final decisions about HIPEs after the benefits and drawbacks are well understood.
 These decisions can be made at any time.
-When a decision is made, the HIIP pull request will either be merged or closed.
+When a decision is made, the HIPE pull request will either be merged or closed.
 In either case, if the reasoning is not clear from the discussion in thread, the maintainers will add a comment describing the rationale for the decision.

-## Implementing a HIIP
+## Implementing a HIPE
-[Implementing a HIIP]: #implementing-a-hiip
+[Implementing a HIPE]: #implementing-a-indy-hipe

-Some accepted HIIPs represent vital features that need to be implemented right away.
-Other accepted HIIPs can represent features that can wait until some arbitrary developer feels like doing the work.
-Every accepted HIIP has an associated issue tracking its implementation in [indy's jira](https://jira.hyperledger.org/projects/INDY/issues); thus that associated issue can be assigned a priority via the triage process that the team uses for all issues in the Indy repository.
+Some accepted HIPEs represent vital features that need to be implemented right away.
+Other accepted HIPEs can represent features that can wait until some arbitrary developer feels like doing the work.
+Every accepted HIPE has an associated issue tracking its implementation in [indy's jira](https://jira.hyperledger.org/projects/INDY/issues); thus that associated issue can be assigned a priority via the triage process that the team uses for all issues in the Indy repository.

-The author of a HIIP is not obligated to implement it.
-Of course, the HIIP author (like any other developer) is welcome to post an implementation for review after the HIIP has been accepted.
+The author of a HIPE is not obligated to implement it.
+Of course, the HIPE author (like any other developer) is welcome to post an implementation for review after the HIPE has been accepted.

-If you are interested in working on the implementation for an "active" HIIP, but cannot determine if someone else is already working on it, feel free to ask (e.g. by leaving a comment on the associated issue).
+If you are interested in working on the implementation for an "active" HIPE, but cannot determine if someone else is already working on it, feel free to ask (e.g. by leaving a comment on the associated issue).

-## HIIP Postponement
+## HIPE Postponement
-[HIIP Postponement]: #hiip-postponement
+[HIPE Postponement]: #indy-hipe-postponement

-Some HIIP pull requests are tagged with the "postponed" label when they are closed (as part of the rejection process).
-A HIIP closed with "postponed" is marked as such because we want neither to think about evaluating the proposal nor about implementing the described feature until some time in the future, and we believe that we can afford to wait until then to do so.
+Some HIPE pull requests are tagged with the "postponed" label when they are closed (as part of the rejection process).
+A HIPE closed with "postponed" is marked as such because we want neither to think about evaluating the proposal nor about implementing the described feature until some time in the future, and we believe that we can afford to wait until then to do so.
 Historically,